 The Wedding Date:

 Yes!
-I’ll be the lead photographer and will bring along a second shooter (second’s are included in both wedding packages).
+I’ll be the lead photographer and will bring along a second shooter (a second photographer are included in both wedding packages).

 Yes, my second shooter.
-Christine, Megan or sometimes Angel.
-And potentially an assistant, Sam.
+Christine, Angel or Sam.
+And an assistant.

-As of January 2018 I’ve shot a total of 69 weddings (47 as lead photographer & 22 as second shooter).
+As of January 2019, I’ve shot a total of 91 weddings (64 as lead photographer & 27 as the second photographer).
 Again, the second part of this question would be based on a case by case wedding, so make sure to ask me this one personally.

 Again, a case by case situation.
-But if I haven’t I am more than willing to check out the venue in advance.
+But if I haven’t I am more than willing to check out the venue in advance for an additional fee to cover my time and travel.
 However, I have found that seeing the venue prior to the wedding day has no bearing on my ability to capture you and your venue well on the day of.
 There are so many variables that change day to day that will affect my shooting decisions within the moment.
-For example, the light is the most important factor!
+For example, light is the most important factor!
 The light is affected by the season, the time of day, the weather, the way the venue is lit artificially.
 So while we may tour your venue and I may at that moment select a few spots that I love for portraits, come your wedding day we may find that the light in those spots doesn’t work and we need to change the plan.
 If you have further questions about this, please ask!
 Let’s talk more about it!

 Yes of course!!!
-Check out the weddings here.
+Check out some weddings here.

 Again a case by case answer.